desito07/Programming-for-QA---Sept-2023-Jan-2024/README.md

 Programming for QA
 	- Programming Fundamentals and Unit Testing
 		-- First Steps in Programming.
 Data Types and Variables.
-Conditional Statements -- Loops: While and For Loops.
-Nested Loops
+Conditional Statements -- While and For Loops
-		-- Methods, Unit Testing, and NUnit
+		-- Nested Loops and Methods
 		-- Arrays and Lists
-		-- Using Classes and Objects.
-Defining Simple Classes -- Practical Project: Creating a Console-Based Game
+		-- Unit Testing - Methods & Unit Testing - Arrays and Lists
+		-- Exam Preparation

 	- Programming Advanced for QA
 		-- Strings and Regular Expressions